quantumomid/Atlas/README.md

 - countries: to include the country names, their capital cities and flag url links
 - users: to store user email, username and encrypted passwords
 - sessions: to store cookies as uuids
-- current_games: to keep track of any current games including user details, the contries played, current score, etc.
+- current_games: to keep track of any current games including user details, the countries played, current score, etc.
 - finished_games: to store details of any finished games including user details, final score, etc.

 ### Countries data